chrispab/product-app/README.md

 * product list report

 ### Constraints
-* Build and supply the above as a PHP application.
+* PHP application.
-* The database can be MySQL or PostgreSQL
+* The database can be MySQL or PostgreSQL - chose MySQL
 * The backend should use MVC.
 * The frontend should use the Bootstrap framework.
 * The application will run under Apache on a Linux environment.
 * The application should NOT use an off the shelf MVC framework.
-* Include a read.me file with instructions on how to install the application and database.
+* Include a read.me file (this file) with instructions on how to install the application and database.

 ## Installation:
 ### Prerequisites: